-The following communication, dated 8 April 1993, has been received from the Permanent Delegation of the Commission of the European Communities, with the request that the matter be inscribed on the Agenda of the Council meeting on 12 May.
+The following communication, dated 11 October 1994, has been received from the European Communities with the request that it be circulated to contracting parties and that the matter be inscribed on the Agenda of the Council meeting on 10 November 1994.

-The CONTRACTING PARTIES, at their Forty-Sixth Session on 13 December 1990, decided that:
+The CONTRACTING PARTIES, at their 46th session, on 13 December 1990, decided that:

-"... the provisions of paragraph 1, Article I of the General Agreement shall be waived as from 3 October 1990 and until 31 December 1992 to the extent necessary to permit the European Communities to grant duty-free treatment and derogations from certain norms and standards to certain imports from Bulgaria, Czechoslovakia, Hungary, Poland, Romania, the USSR and Yugoslavia within the limits of the maximum quantities and values foreseen in agreements between the former German Democratic Republic and the above-mentioned countries, without the European Communities being obliged to extend the same duty-free treatment or derogations from norms and standards to like products of any other contracting party."
+"... the provisions of paragraph 1, Article I of the General Agreement shall be waived as from 3 October 1990 and until 31 December 1992 to the extent necessary to permit the European Communities to grant duty-free treatment and derogations from certain norms and standards to certain imports from Bulgaria, Czechoslovakia, Hungary, Poland, Romania, the USSR and Yugoslavia within the limits of the maximum quantities and values foreseen in agreements between former German Democratic Republic and the above-mentioned countries, without the European Communities being obliged to extend the same duty-free treatment or derogations from norms and standards to like products of any other contracting party."

-This Waiver, recorded in document L/6792, was accorded subject to certain terms and conditions set out therein.
+This waiver, recorded in document L/6792, was accorded subject to certain terms and conditions set out therein.